Willemstad, Curaçao Cruise Port Guide: Top Things to See & Do

 Best Beaches Near the Curaçao Cruise Port

-Many of the most popular beaches in Curaçao front hotels or are behind gated resorts, and because of that, these will likely require an admission fee.
-Additionally, some of Curaçao’s biggest and best-known beaches are located at the island’s western tip, called Westpunt, making them impractical for a visit on a short port day.
-Here, though, are some options that are close to the cruise port area:
+Curaçao is stunning, and there’s a lot to do here, but it’s not exactly the ideal spot for a beach day.
+If you’re doing the ABC islands, your best bet for a beach day is Bonaire.
+The finest beaches on Curaçao aren’t the vast stretches of sand but rather cozy, secluded inlets known as “Bocas” in Papiamentu.
+Many of the most popular beaches front hotels or are behind gated resorts with admission fees.
+Additionally, some of Curaçao’s biggest and best-known beaches are located at the island’s western tip, called Westpunt, making them impractical for a short port day.
+Here are the options close to the cruise port:

 Mambo Beach

+Mambo Beach is about 4 miles from the port and is a popular one with cruisers.
+A taxi ride there costs about $8 USD per person.
+At Mambo Beach, cruisers will find a lively atmosphere, with plenty of bars, restaurants, and shops nearby.
 This is a manmade beach, and some cruisers don’t like the commercialized nature of the area, but the water is clear and great for snorkeling.
 It fronts a resort, so expect an admission fee, and lounger rental will also come at a cost.

 Blue Bay Beach

-Another great option that’s a little less than 7 miles from the port is Blue Bay Beach, and it’s also around $8 USD per person to get there by taxi.
+Another great option that’s a little less than 7 miles from the port is Blue Bay Beach, also around $8 USD per person by taxi.
 Located on Curaçao’s northwest coast near Willemstad, this beach tends to be less crowded than Mambo Beach and features soft white sand and calm turquoise waters framed by rocky cliffs.
+It’s a popular spot for snorkeling and diving, and part of a resort, so there is an admission fee, with other amenities available at an additional rental cost.

 Kokomo Beach

-The beach also features a dock with steps and a floating dock just a short distance from the shore, making it easy to enjoy the water.
-Additionally, a nearby coral reef is ideal for snorkeling, and beach chairs are available for rent.
+Kokomo Beach is a free beach option close to the cruise port, located less than 8 miles northwest of the port.
+It is known for its soft white sand, clear turquoise waters, and tranquil atmosphere.
+The beach also features a dock with steps and a floating dock just a short distance from shore, making it easy to enjoy the water.
+A nearby coral reef is ideal for snorkeling, and beach chairs are available for rent.

-Boase Luxury Resort (Bida Beach)
+Baoase Luxury Resort (Bida Beach)

-However, one excellent resort day pass option in Curaçao is newer and more upscale, close to the cruise port.
-It's Boase, a luxury boutique beach resort that now offers private beach day passes to cruise visitors, just about 3 miles from the terminal.
+Private resort day passes are a great option at many cruise port destinations, and they’re also available in Curaçao, although they’re more limited than what you’ll find at other Caribbean locations like Nassau.
+However, one excellent resort day pass option is Baoase (boe-ah-zuh), a luxury boutique beach resort that offers private beach day passes to cruise visitors, just about 3 miles from the terminal.
 In fact, you can see the cruise ships off in the distance while visiting here.

-Admission here is pricey (it is luxury, after all), but you'll enjoy what feels like a lush, upscale, and exclusive experience with gourmet food served with impeccable presentation and service.
-If you're a fan of the show White Lotus, it gives off that kind of energy.
-But in a good way. :)
+Admission here is pricey (it is luxury, after all), but you’ll enjoy what feels like a lush, upscale, and exclusive experience with gourmet food served with impeccable presentation and service.
+If you’re a fan of the show White Lotus, it gives off that kind of energy.
+But in a good way.

 Top Things to Do in Willemstad